-Land north of Coombe Road between Garston Farm and Garston Farm Cottages
+Site B3/4: Land north of Coombe Road between Garston Farm and Garston Farm Cottages

+Site Location North of Coombe Road between Garston Farm and Garston

+Farm Cottages

+Reference B3/4

-Site Location North of Coombe Road between Garston Farm and Garston Farm Cottages Site area 0.35 Hectares Total number of dwellings 4 Number and type of dwellings 4 x 3-bedroom dwellings Availability Owners have confirmed both parcels of land making up the site are available and that they will cooperate in ensuring the site is available for development
+Site area 0.35 Hectares

+Total number of dwellings 4

+Number and type of dwellings 4 x 3-bedroom dwellings

+Availability Owners have confirmed both parcels of land making up the

+site are available and that they will cooperate in ensuring the

+site is available for development

-Figure 7: Indicative site layout (Indicative site layout provided by Draffin Associates on behalf of the site owners)
+(Indicative site layout provided by Draffin Associates on behalf of the site owners)

-4.55 This site forms part of a rear garden and an adjoining vacant plot, within a continuum of dwellings fronting Coombe Road.
+4.59 This site forms part of a rear garden and an adjoining vacant plot, within a continuum of dwellings fronting Coombe Road.
 It was a popular choice through consultation as it was felt not to extend the village beyond its current boundaries, and maximised the potential within the built framework of the settlement.

-View adjacent to the site (source: the emerging SDNPA Settlement Context Study)
+View adjacent to site B3/B4 (source: the emerging SDNPA Settlement Context Study)